Godhart/vdf/ROADMAP_en.md

   <br> Core implements basic mechanics defined by specification and provides easy way to extend it further
 - [x] Minimal language support for description - combo of Markdown + VHDL
 - [x] Running VHDL code (at proof-of-concept stage)
+- [x] Running interactively via Jupyter Notebook
+- [x] Basic run results representation in Jupyter
+  - [x] showing created sources
+  - [x] waveforms display for HDL runs

 # You Are Here

-(things below will be ready really soon)
+(things below will be ready really soon or were just done)

+- [ ] Ways to run
+  - [ ] locally on host (determine minimum suitable versions of packages)
-- [ ] Running interactively via Jupyter Notebook with
+  - [ ] in docker
-  - ad-hoc expressions evaluation
-- [ ] Basic run results representation with
+  - [ ] in cloud
-  - showing created sources
-  - showing expressions results

 # To Be Done soon

+- [ ] Basic run results representation in Markdown
-- [ ] Stimulus generation for HDL runs
+  - [ ] showing created sources
-- [ ] Waveforms display for HDL runs
+  - [ ] waveforms display for HDL runs
 - [ ] Verilog support
 - [ ] Contribution description and other community-related general things
+- [ ] Ad-hoc expressions evaluation
-- [ ] Ways to run
+- [ ] Off-source stimulus generation for HDL runs
-  - locally on host
-  - in docker
-  - in cloud

 # A few moments later